unionai/unionai-docs/source/development-cycle/running-in-local-python.md

-# Running in a local Python environment
+# Running in local Python

 To quickly try out the code, you can run it in your local Python environment using `unionai run`: